Circle action, lower bound of fixed points and characteristic numbers: Applications

-The original purpose of \cite{Ha1} was to investigate the constraints on certain circle actions which have similar feature to those arising from the positivity of curvature, as mentioned by its author in the Introduction.
+\begin{remark} The original purpose of \cite{Ha1} was to investigate the constraints on certain circle actions which have similar features to those arising from the positivity of curvature, as mentioned by its author in the Introduction.
 But \cite{Ha1} contains many interesting results which are of independent interest and deserves further attention. \end{remark}

+A special case of Item (2) in Example \ref{main result} is due to Pelayo-Tolman (\cite{PT}, Theorem 1). \begin{example} Suppose $(M^{2m},J)$ is an $S^1$-almost-complex manifold with isolated fixed points.
+If $c_1(M)$ is somewhere injective, then the number of the fixed points is at least $m+1$. \end{example}